Our Members Asked:

 - Who Is Most Likely to Benefit from a Light Box?

-- How Should Light Boxes Be Used?
+- How Should Light Boxes Be Used By People with SAD?

 - Which Light Boxes Meet the Requirements?
 (See Our Recommendations)